WordPress/openverse/documentation/meta/media_properties/frontend.md

 #### `duration`

-The time period of the track in milliseconds.
-This provides the duration of the audio track in a numerical format.
+The duration of the track in milliseconds.

 (AudioDetail-genres-notes)=